The Relationship Between Body Image & Self-Esteem

 Factors That Affect Body Image & Self-Esteem

 Each person’s relationship between their body image and their self-esteem is different.
+This differs from person to person and can largely be impacted by your approach to body positivity or body neutrality.
 Specific factors like weight or height can influence how one person feels about their body, but be entirely insignificant to someone else who might be worried about acne or a receding hairline.

 Even so, there are certain factors that tend to influence most people.
 Here are a few of the most common ways that your body image and self-esteem can be either boosted or warped by your experiences: